QuentinLaure/ARQSOFT_Project/README.md

 A Basic version has been developed taking in account the requirements_.
 The following methods of Spreadsheet.java are used :

- [The importSpreadsheet method receive a .csv in text mode file and import the values] (https://github.com/QuentinLaure/ARQSOFT_Project/blob/Alternative1/src/com/company/Spreadsheet.java#L58)
+ 1.- The importSpreadsheet method receive a .csv in text mode file and import the values. (https://github.com/QuentinLaure/ARQSOFT_Project/blob/Alternative1/src/com/company/Spreadsheet.java#L58)

- [ The exportSpreadSheet method transfer to a .csv file and export the values of a Spreadsheet ] (https://github.com/QuentinLaure/ARQSOFT_Project/blob/Alternative1/src/com/company/Spreadsheet.java#L88) _.
+ 2.- The exportSpreadSheet method transfer to a .csv file and export the values of a Spreadsheet  (https://github.com/QuentinLaure/ARQSOFT_Project/blob/Alternative1/src/com/company/Spreadsheet.java#L88).

-3.- Formulas has been tested to admit values from other cell positions like A1, A2,B1 etc on Integer format. _.
+3.- Formulas has been tested to admit values from other cell positions like A1, A2,B1 etc on Integer format.